-Ahead of Elliott Scott HR Hong Kong’s roundtable event with Nick Anderson, Phillip Welburn sat down with him to discuss how his passion for psychology and desire to shake up how we sustainably develop and support people and organisations led him to found Switch Consulting.
+Phillip Welburn sat down with Nick Anderson to discuss how his passion for psychology and desire to shake up how we sustainably develop and support people and organisations led him to found Switch Consulting.

 Can you tell us about your career trajectory?

 In HR terms, I am a specialist through and through.
 During my undergraduate degree in psychology at Bath University I was lucky to get a placement working with one of the UK’s leading Business Psychology firms, it really ignited my passion for psychology.
 Following my Masters in Organisational Psychology I moved into HR with HSBC in London and then Hong Kong.
 I then moved to Bank of America Merrill Lynch for six and a half years.
 I’ve always worked in specialist roles; HR Strategy, Talent, Recruitment, Leadership, OD and Learning.
 My last “in-house” role was Regional Head of Learning, Leadership Development and D&I for Bank of America Merrill Lynch for Asia Pacific.

 Whilst working I also completed a Masters in Coaching and Mentoring Practice and a Masters in Counselling.
 I’m also currently working on my PhD in Coaching.

 Why did you decide to set up Switch?

 I wanted to spend more time working directly with clients, providing 1:1 coaching 1:1 or in small groups.
 I really enjoy it.
 More broadly, I feel we have room to shake up the way we develop and support people in organisations.
 I’m interested in how we can support leadership, talent and elite performance development over longer timeframes.
 I want to drive true development and learning, rather than surface skills, which frankly don’t make a great deal of difference to leadership performance.

 What are the main areas of your business?